&

 He’s caring for her so gently, taking her temperature, inspecting her throat, it's depicted as erotic affection, just a hint of sexual desire.
 This is where Okazaki’s eroticism truly shines, Aoki’s face is flushed, she’s half dressed, Yagai’s hands are on display in most of the frames, it's a complete change from his usual selfish behavior.
 He does truly care for her.
 Even now, undressing her to make sure she’s comfortable, he’s having flashbacks to the body of his ex, scarred and stitched.
 The page looks as if it's leaking down, pouring darkness from his memories.
 He still touches and cares for her.
 He blushes at the contact.
 It’s truly a pivotal moment for Yagai.

 Yet after they finally have sex later in chapter 18, Aoki laments: ‘I thought that having sex would make two people feel the same way.
 The other person would flow into you, and you would flow into the other person.
 I thought it was a physical exercise that brought two people equally closer.”
 They have not closed the gap between sexual desire and love.
 He is just her lover, nothing more.
-She becomes aware of how illusioned she has been from his touch.
+She becomes aware of how illusioned she has been from his touch, reflecting back on her first inner thought in chapter 1: "Every time I really want something. it never exists in the shape that I want it to be."

 Puchi-Furi